Zaidtech/AUTOMATION-SCRIPTS/README.md

 > Bash
 > And Python Libraries

-Kindly Use these scripts only for educational purpose.
+Kindly Use these scripts only for educational puppose.